boomerchi/BIAS_ContinuousReleaseProtocol/protocol_details.md

 In the first section **The continuous release model**, the actual usage of continuous release version - how to update while interacting with readers - is written.

+In the second section **Creating a Brand-New Chapter**, instruction for starting up with a new chapter without any previous Latex project is provided.

-In the third section **Conversion Workflow** (), migration process from (1) a Sharelatex project to a repository in Github, and then (2) the conversion process from Github repo to an Authorea article is explained.
+In the third section **Conversion, Step by Stepw**, migration process from (1) a Sharelatex/Overleaf project to a repository in Github, and then (2) the conversion process from Github repo to an Authorea article is explained.

 ## The continuous release model

 This section describes how to update text and codes in the article published in Authorea (we call this continuous release).
+See figure 1 for a quick understanding of the editing cycle.

 ### Commenting and updating text and figures
 - Readers / Users comment directly in the authorea page in the provided UI.
 Authors reply to those comments in those UI.